zyzc122/MUM-UAD/README.md

 			|-- 1

 ```
-You can download the fake labels from baidu Netdisk.
+You can download the fake labels for MVTec AD, VisA and BTAD from baidu Netdisk.
 链接: https://pan.baidu.com/s/1lprjJG4DeERaowz4dtG25g 提取码: g8dn

 - **Modify path**